karanbhargava93/CarND-Behavioral-Cloning-P3/writeup_template.md

 _________________________________________________________________
 ```

-Here is a visualization of the architecture from the nvidia paper.
+Here is a visualization of the architecture from the Nvidia paper.

 ![alt text][image1]